nazgul26/PHPRecipebook/README.md

 <h1>PHPRecipebook 5.0</h1>
 =============

-This is a complete rewrite of PHPRecipeBook hosted on sourceforge to use CakeMVC by the original author of PHPRecipeBook.

-A setup wizard is included and a complete migration script.
+PHPRecipeBook is a cookbook and meal planning software.

-<a href="https://warm-beyond-24755.herokuapp.com/">Demo/Preview site</a> (Create your own account)
+<a href="https://warm-beyond-24755.herokuapp.com/">Demo site</a> (Create your own account)

-Demo Site Temporarily Unavailable -- Working on new PHP version on Heroku issue.

 Demo Videos:
 * <a href="https://youtu.be/xNUBANz2aVI">Adding A Recipe</a>
 * <a href="https://youtu.be/xZZJI407aSs">Meal Planning</a>
 * <a href="https://youtu.be/zWtfNrYJJRk">Shopping</a>

-Improvements:
+Features:
 * AJAX Page loads (so less refreshes/data between clicks)
-* Better/cleaner navigation
+* Clean navigation
-* HTML5
-* Better Meal Planner UI
+* Meal Planner
+* Setup wizard is included and a complete migration script.
-* Integration with other vendors/services
+* Integration PrestoFresh online grocery, ability to extend to other vendors.
 * Enhanced Password security encryption
-* More databases supported because of CakePHP abstraction
+* More databases supported because of CakePHP abstraction.
+* Built using CakePHP

-And of course now that we are on GitHub contributions and collaboration should be must easier.
+Now that we are on GitHub contributions and collaboration should be must easier.
 Look forward to anyone with some skills to jump in and keep this moving.

 <h2>Installation</h2>
 <p>